rghnn/rghnn.github.io/index.md

 - Before my PhD, I spent some time at Rotman School of Management, University of Toronto, working with brilliant professors and researchers like [Avi Goldfarb](https://www.avigoldfarb.com/) and [Ryan Webb](http://ryan-webb.com/). <br/> We focus on how to use uncertainty to improve AI adoption in home-sharing platforms.
 - I have done research works in generative models, natural language processing (NLP), MCMC and sampling methods, and reinforcement learning.
 In another life, I was working on the next generation of telecommunication approaches (5G at the time). <br/>
 - I am interested in impactful research and projects. <br/>
-- If you have similar interests and have a project that I can help with or collaborate on, do not hesitate to contact me via email or DM on [Twitter](https://twitter.com/_ghnn_). (rozhina dot ghanavi at rotman dot utoronto dot ca). <br/>
+- If you have similar interests and have a project that I can help with or collaborate on, do not hesitate to contact me via email or DM on [Twitter](https://twitter.com/_ghnn_). (rozhinag at mit dot edu). <br/>
 - Not all of my research works are published, but the few of them that are published can be found here on my [scholar page](https://scholar.google.ca/citations?user=zbrHCycAAAAJ&hl=en)<br/>
 - Previously I was a researcher at [TDMDAL](https://www.rotman.utoronto.ca/FacultyAndResearch/EducationCentres/TDMDAL), Finhub, and [Rotman school of Management](https://www.rotman.utoronto.ca/).
 - I spent some time at [Cohere](https://cohere.ai/) as a machine learning researcher, where I trained large representational language models.<br/>